-Lion’s mane (Hericium Erinaceus) and Cordyceps are two of nature’s most potent medicinal fungi.
-Today they are some of the most sought-after and hugely popular mushrooms as they provide numerous health benefits.
+Lion's mane (Hericium Erinaceus) and Cordyceps are nature's most potent medicinal fungi.
+Today they are some of the most sought-after and hugely popular mushrooms, providing numerous health benefits.

-If you intend to take the two functional mushrooms together, you may be wondering what happens when you mix them.
-You may have questions like "does the combination stack up each of their benefits?"
-Do you enjoy antioxidants from each mushroom extract or do you get the benefit from both at the same time?
+If you intend to take the two functional mushrooms together, you may wonder what happens when mixing them.
+You may ask, "does the combination stack up their benefits?"
+Do you enjoy antioxidants from each mushroom extract, or do you get the benefit from both at the same time?

-In this detailed guide, our major focus will be on answering these questions.
-Whether you are looking to use the capsules or extracts for recovery from specific diseases or your goal is to use the mushroom species to maintain your currently optimal health, read on.
+In this detailed guide, our primary focus will be on answering these questions.
 We will help you understand how the two mushrooms can help you.

 Lion's mane and Cordyceps are two mushrooms that are worlds apart.
 Not only do they look and taste different, but people also use these mushrooms for different purposes.

-One of the best mushrooms for brain health, Lion’s mane does wonders to your brain, increasing the production of the nerve growth factor to boost your cognitive function, while Cordyceps boosts exercise performance and the immune system.
-The combination of these two powerful medicinal mushrooms is going to fire all the cells of your brain and body.
+Lion's mane does wonders for your brain, increasing the production of the nerve growth factor to boost your cognitive function.
+On the other hand, Cordyceps boosts exercise performance and the immune system.
+Combining these two powerful medicinal mushrooms will fire up your brain and body cells.

-If you’re considering adding these mushrooms to your daily life, let's first understand what’s unique to each of these mushrooms.
-Then we will move on to Cordyceps vs Lion’s mane and the benefits of the mushrooms when taken together!
+If you're considering adding these mushrooms to your daily life, let's first understand what's unique to each of these mushrooms.
+Then we will compare Cordyceps vs. Lion's mane and the benefits of the mushrooms when taken together!

 Lion's Mane Mushroom Benefits

-One of the most potent medicinal mushrooms, Lion’s mane mushroom is a shaggy-looking white mushroom with a taste comparable to a crab or lobster.
-The mushroom’s taste is often enjoyed when people use Lion’s mane recipes to prepare a full meal.
+One of the most potent medicinal mushrooms, the Lion's mane mushroom is a shaggy-looking white mushroom with a taste comparable to a crab or lobster.

-The mushroom, native to the cool climates of the Northern hemisphere, is a powerful nootropic that supports the nervous system and mental health.Lion's mane is typically used by people looking to get a mental edge and cognitive benefits.
-Lion's mane clears brain fog and helps people process information and make decisions faster.
+The mushroom, native to the cool climates of the Northern hemisphere, is a powerful nootropic that supports the nervous system and mental health.Lion's mane is typically used by people looking for a mental edge and cognitive benefits.

-The Lion's mane medicinal mushroom extracts have a high concentration of polysaccharides, beta-glucans, anti-oxidants, and other powerful substances that helps:
+The Lion's mane medicinal mushroom extracts have a high concentration of polysaccharides, beta-glucans, antioxidants, and other potent substances that help: